hammerheim-game/hammerheim-rules/2-core-rules.md

 Being outnumbered and alone is a nerve-racking situation for any warrior.
-If your warrior is fighting alone against two or more opponents, and there are no friendly models within 6" (knocked down, stunned or fleeing friends do not count), he must make a test at the end of his combat phase.
+If your warrior is fighting alone against two or more opponents of the same or larger size (infantry/war beasts/swarms<cavalry<monstrous infantry<monstrous cavalry<monsters<ridden monsters), and there are no friendly models within 6"
+(knocked down, stunned or fleeing friends do not count), he must make a test at the end of his combat phase.
 The test is taken against the model’s Leadership on 2D6.
 If the warrior